ivana-g/productivity-principles/README.md

 8. Making a Not To Do List each quarter.
 9. Turning off my digital devices often.
 10. Meditation and prayer.

+## Inspiration
+"The hard way is rarely harder in terms of daily effort, but it is often harder psychologically.

+It requires:

+- thinking long-term
+- removing limiting beliefs
+- avoiding the lure of status and approval
+- trusting that small things will lead to big things

+It’s a mental battle."